About the Brandywine Valley

 the American capital at Philadelphia.
 In those days it was wide and swift-running and men, animals and wagons had to be ferried across at Chadds Ford.
 It was along the steep east bank of the river around the ford that Washington and Lafayette prepared their defense.

 The battle was fought on September 11, 1777, and - despite a gallant resistance on the part of the Americans, the British and their Hessian mercenaries were victorious.
 Washington, given mistaken intelligence, failed to guard an important ford on the river north of his positions, where a British force crossed and was able to attack his defenses on the flank.
 The British drove the Americans to the vicinity of present-day Chester, and then marched to take possession of Philadelphia.
 American and British wounded were tended to at Dilworthtown Inn's country store counter and the dead were buried in a common grave at the Lafayette Birmingham Cemetery adjacent to the Birmington Friends Meeting where some of the bloodiest exchanges of the battle took place.

-The full story of the Battle of the Brandywine is told today at Brandywine Battlefield State Park, where a section of the battlefield - including Washington's headquarters - is preserved today.
+The full story of the Battle of the Brandywine is told today at Brandywine Battlefield State Park, where a section of the battlefield - including a reproduction of Washington's headquarters - is preserved today.

 The Brandywine Valley Today The Brandywine River watershed looks as it does today, due to the protection and conservation work of the Brandywine Conservancy, co-founded by George "Frolic" Weymouth in 1967.
 He and a group